Rudxain/music-playlist/README.md

 Please keep the list sorted!
 Use "Binary Search Insertion" for efficiency

+main.csv must be reformatted and merged with main.txt

 BTW, if you know who did the "Ookay - Thief" remix, I will really appreciate it!
 I have the feeling that audio will be the last file to survive in this repo, because it's so hard to find the author